SmartDeveloperHub/sdh-framework/README.md

 The aim of this framework is to facilitate the acquisition of data from an API and the creation of dashboards to visualize that information.

 ##Components of the framework
- - Base Layer: this layer, that corresponds to the framework.js file, is the core of the framework.
+ - Core Layer: this layer, that corresponds to the framework.js file, is the core of the framework.
 It provides the basic functionality to obtain data from the API and control the dashboards.
  - Widgets: the framework is designed to be extended with widgets.
 These widgets, that must "implement" a simple interface, can register themselves in the framework in order to be used by the dashboard developer.

 ##How to connect with your own API